Larry Ferguson (politician)

 Larry Ferguson (October 4, 1937 – May 23, 2025) was an American politician who served in the Oklahoma House of Representatives representing the 35th district from 1985 to 2005.

 Life and career

 Larry Ferguson was born on October 4, 1937, to Jo Orval Ferguson and Annabelle Stogsdill Ferguson.
 He graduated from Pawnee High School and received a journalism degree from the University of Oklahoma.
-He joined the ROTC program at OU and later joined the U.S. Army.
+He joined the ROTC program at The University of Oklahoma and later joined the U.S. Army.
 He published the newspaper The Cleveland American and was elected to the Cleveland Public Schools Board.
 He served in the Oklahoma House of Representatives representing the 35th district from April 30, 1985, to 2005 as a member of the Republican Party.
 He was elected in a special election after the death of Representative Don Johnson.
 He was the House Minority Leader from 1991 to 1997.
 He died on May 23, 2025, at the age of 87.